 The collection contains approximately 2,000 pages,100 of which document aspects of African American life from the late 1600s to the early 1800s.
-This part of the collection has been named the Commodore Collection in honor of Norris Commodore and his family who have deep roots in Kent County and who was one of the key donors who saved the collection.
-The Commodore Collection will belong to Sumner Hall while being conserved and archived at Washington College’s Miller Library.
+This part of the collection has been named the Commodore Collection in honor of Norris Commodore and his family who have deep roots in Kent County; the family was one of the key donors who saved the collection.
+The Commodore Collection belongs to Sumner Hall is being conserved and archived at Washington College’s Miller Library.

 These papers are being digitized by The Chesapeake Heartland: An African American Humanities Project.